mdn/yari/docs/npm-packaging.md

 But note, it's not just about what's included in the tarball.
 What also matters is what happens when someone installs the tarball.
-Because the tarball contains a `package.json` and consecuent `yarn install` (or `npm install` for that matter) will start to download those dependencies too.
+Because the tarball contains a `package.json` and consecuent `npm install` will start to download those dependencies too.

 In Yari, any dependency that you don't need in Content, but you need in Yari should go into the `devDependencies` (rather than `dependencies`) in the `package.json`.
 For example, things that are used to for automated testing of
 Yari:

-    yarn add --dev jest-environment-jsdom-sixteen
+    npm add -D jest-environment-jsdom-sixteen

 ## Debugging the tarball